ImmunoGen (NASDAQ:IMGN) Trading 4.5% Higher

-Several equities research analysts have recently weighed in on the company.
-Canaccord Genuity Group upped their price objective on ImmunoGen from $23.00 to $25.00 and gave the company a “buy” rating in a research note on Tuesday, August 1st.
-Deutsche Bank Aktiengesellschaft started coverage on ImmunoGen in a report on Thursday, November 9th.
-They issued a “buy” rating and a $25.00 target price on the stock.
-Barclays boosted their target price on ImmunoGen from $20.00 to $27.00 and gave the stock an “overweight” rating in a report on Wednesday, August 2nd.
-HC Wainwright boosted their target price on ImmunoGen from $27.00 to $28.00 and gave the stock a “buy” rating in a report on Friday, November 3rd.
-Finally, BMO Capital Markets boosted their target price on ImmunoGen from $25.00 to $26.00 and gave the stock an “outperform” rating in a report on Tuesday, August 1st.
-Three equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
-Based on data from MarketBeat.com, the company has an average rating of “Moderate Buy” and a consensus price target of $22.00.
+Several equities analysts recently issued reports on the company.
+HC Wainwright boosted their price target on ImmunoGen from $27.00 to $28.00 and gave the company a “buy” rating in a research note on Friday, November 3rd.
+Deutsche Bank Aktiengesellschaft assumed coverage on ImmunoGen in a research note on Thursday, November 9th.
+They set a “buy” rating and a $25.00 price target on the stock.
+The Goldman Sachs Group assumed coverage on ImmunoGen in a research note on Monday.
+They set a “neutral” rating and a $17.00 price target on the stock.
+BMO Capital Markets boosted their price target on ImmunoGen from $25.00 to $26.00 and gave the company an “outperform” rating in a research note on Tuesday, August 1st.
+Finally, JPMorgan Chase & Co. upgraded ImmunoGen from a “neutral” rating to an “overweight” rating and boosted their price target for the company from $9.00 to $22.00 in a research note on Wednesday, September 13th.
+Three research analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and an average target price of $22.00.

 ImmunoGen Stock Performance

-ImmunoGen (NASDAQ:IMGN – Get Free Report) last posted its quarterly earnings results on Thursday, November 2nd.
-The biotechnology company reported $0.10 earnings per share for the quarter, beating analysts’ consensus estimates of $0.02 by $0.08.
-The company had revenue of $113.43 million for the quarter, compared to the consensus estimate of $106.98 million.
+ImmunoGen (NASDAQ:IMGN – Get Free Report) last announced its earnings results on Thursday, November 2nd.
+The biotechnology company reported $0.10 EPS for the quarter, topping the consensus estimate of $0.02 by $0.08.
+The business had revenue of $113.43 million for the quarter, compared to the consensus estimate of $106.98 million.
 ImmunoGen had a negative return on equity of 22.11% and a negative net margin of 25.56%.
-On average, analysts expect that ImmunoGen, Inc. will post 0.07 earnings per share for the current year.
+Analysts forecast that ImmunoGen, Inc. will post 0.07 earnings per share for the current year.

-In other news, SVP Stacy Ann Coen sold 78,223 shares of the stock in a transaction on Friday, November 17th.
-The stock was sold at an average price of $16.05, for a total value of $1,255,479.15.
-Following the transaction, the senior vice president now owns 36,966 shares of the company’s stock, valued at approximately $593,304.30.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-In related news, SVP Stacy Ann Coen sold 78,223 shares of the company’s stock in a transaction on Friday, November 17th.
-The shares were sold at an average price of $16.05, for a total value of $1,255,479.15.
-Following the completion of the sale, the senior vice president now owns 36,966 shares in the company, valued at approximately $593,304.30.
-The transaction was disclosed in a filing with the SEC, which is available through this link.
+In other news, SVP Theresa Wingrove sold 192,004 shares of the business’s stock in a transaction that occurred on Monday, October 16th.
+The stock was sold at an average price of $14.40, for a total value of $2,764,857.60.
+Following the transaction, the senior vice president now directly owns 2,811 shares of the company’s stock, valued at approximately $40,478.40.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+In other ImmunoGen news, SVP Theresa Wingrove sold 192,004 shares of the company’s stock in a transaction on Monday, October 16th.
+The stock was sold at an average price of $14.40, for a total transaction of $2,764,857.60.
+Following the transaction, the senior vice president now owns 2,811 shares of the company’s stock, valued at approximately $40,478.40.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
 Also, VP Renee Lentini sold 219,545 shares of the company’s stock in a transaction on Monday, November 6th.
-The shares were sold at an average price of $15.29, for a total transaction of $3,356,843.05.
+The stock was sold at an average price of $15.29, for a total value of $3,356,843.05.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 868,027 shares of company stock valued at $13,309,605 in the last 90 days.
-5.07% of the stock is owned by company insiders.
+Insiders have sold 868,027 shares of company stock valued at $13,309,605 in the last three months.
+5.07% of the stock is owned by corporate insiders.

 About ImmunoGen